muzaffar-khan/Deploy-Web-Application/notes/Deploy-Mern-Stack-on-VPS.md

 - ✅ **SSH access** to your VPS
 - ✅ A **domain name** (and subdomains if you have multiple apps)
 - ✅ Your **MERN project repo** on GitHub (frontend & backend)
-- ✅ (Optional) MongoDB Atlas or MongoDB installed on the VPS
+- ✅ (Optional) MongoDB Atlas or MongoDB/MySQL installed on the VPS

 ---